-Since 1 January 2014 Arch Reinsurance Europe Underwriting Designated Activity Company, ("Arch Re"), provides reinsurance cover to the Company and during 2020 ECCU renewed its reinsurance treaties with Arch Re to 31st December 2021.
+Since 1 January 2014 Arch Reinsurance Europe Underwriting Designated Activity Company, ("Arch Re"), provides reinsurance cover to the Company.
 Arch Re is an Irish based reinsurer and is part of Arch Capital Group Ltd, a Bermudan based global reinsurer.
 Arch Re is rated A+ by S&P and Fitch.
+There are two treaties in place, an excess of loss and a stop loss treaty.

-Arch Re provides cover for individual large claims, aggregated across group product lines, in excess of €40,000 or £30,000 for each life.
+The excess of loss treaty provides cover for individual large claims aggregated across product lines in excess of €40,000 or £30,000 for each life.
 There is a cap of €1m on each life.